yoosofan/prezentprogramo/docs/examples/tutorial.rst

 The first thing to note is the special syntax for information about the presentation that you see above.
-This is in reStructuredText called "fields" and it's used all the time in Bildumilo! to change attributes and set data on the presentation, on slides and on images.
+This is in reStructuredText called "fields" and it's used all the time in Prezentprogramo! to change attributes and set data on the presentation, on slides and on images.
 The order of the fields is not important, but you can only have one of each field.